y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

     led0 : Miscellaneous.LED @ gpio_out 0
     led1 : Miscellaneous.LED @ gpio_out 1

 I like this because we can make a very minimal hardware configuration, free from any vendor specific complexity.
-Besides the cpu and memory, we have a GPIO register mapped to memory location ``0x60000800``.
+Besides the cpu and memory, we have a general purpose input output (GPIO) register mapped to memory location ``0x60000800``.
 The ``->`` makes a connection from the GPIO pins to the LEDs.
-I don't exactly know why we need both ``0 -> led0@0`` and ``@ gpio_out 0`` as it seems redundant. ``->`` is used more commonly for connecting interrupts.
+I don't exactly know why we need both ``0 -> led0@0`` and ``@ gpio_out 0`` as it seems redundant; if anyone knows, please let me know.
+You'll also commonly see  ``->`` used for connecting interrupts.

 To toggle the LED we will need to write a driver that knows how to control the GPIO by writing to it's register.

 Blinky source code
 ------------------
-This initial program is written exclusively in risc-v assemble [#riscv-prgrammers-guide]_ this is simple enough that every instruction that gets executed can be traced to this source file.
+This initial program is written exclusively in RISC-V assembly [#riscv-prgrammers-guide]_ this is simple enough that every instruction that gets executed can be traced to this source file.

-The code to drive this GPIO device is dead simple, You just need to write a data to the memory location that maps to the GPIO pins.
+The code to drive this GPIO device is dead simple, you just need to write data to the memory location that maps to the GPIO pins.

-Note that the platform specifies that the GPIO register is mapped to memory location ``0x60000800``
+Note that the platform specifies the mapping of ``0x60000800`` to the GPIO register.

 baremetal.s: